Algorithmic market making in dealer markets with hedging and market impact: Numerical results

-We plot in Figure \ref{opt_rate_l_PA} the optimal execution rate of the market maker as a function of their inventory when the intensity parameter $\lambda_R$ is set to $3000\ \textrm{day}^{-1}$.
-We see that increasing $\lambda_R$ leads to a wider pure flow internalization area because the market maker has more frequent opportunities to trade and therefore less reasons to pay the costs of externalization.\\
+We plot in Figure~\ref{opt_rate_l_PA} the optimal execution rate of the dealer as a function of their inventory when the intensity parameter $\lambda_R$ is set to $3000\ \textrm{day}^{-1}$.
+We see that increasing $\lambda_R$ leads to a wider pure flow internalization area because the dealer has more frequent opportunities to trade and therefore less reasons to pay the costs of externalization.\\

 We finally study the impact of asymmetric flows by considering